WebAssembly/tool-conventions/Linking.md

 ===============================

 This document describes the WebAssembly object file format and the ABI used for statically linking them to produce an executable WebAssembly module.
-This is currently implemented in the clang/LLVM WebAssembly backend (as of LLVM 8.0) and other tools such as binaryen and wabt.
+This is currently implemented in the clang/LLVM WebAssembly backend and other tools such as binaryen and wabt.
 As mentioned in [README](README.md), this is not part of the official WebAssembly specification and other runtimes may choose to follow a different set of linking conventions.

 Overview
 --------